 Telematics devices are in-car functions that monitor the way you drive in order to better predict the kind of customer you will be.
 After about six months, a new premium will be generated based on mileage, speed, and driving behavior.
 Instead of using non-driving factors, such as your marital status, telematics allows your premium to be more accurately represented by how you drive.

 |State Farm's Drive Safe & Save||Up to 15%|

 |Liberty Mutual's RightTrack||Average of 5-30%|

-This is an idea to consider if you have teen drivers, but be cautious: if your teen drives recklessly, it could negatively impact your car insurance rate.
-Also, this program isn’t available in every state so you need to check with your company prior.
+This is an idea to consider if you have teen drivers, but be cautious: if your teen drives recklessly, it could negatively impact your car insurance standing.
+Also, this program isn’t available in every state, so check with your company.

-By paying your insurance up front (paid in full) or via your bank account helps cut down on transaction fees.
+Paying for car insurance up front (paid in full) or via your bank account helps reduce transaction fees.
 On average, paying via your bank account can save you $21/year while paying up-front will save you nearly $70/year.
-For this savings options, it’s the little things that count.

 In order to determine which company had the cheapest car insurance rates, we created a user profile with one single parent and one teen.
 We did this survey twice - one with a single parent with a daughter and another with a son.
-We then averaged the premiums for brevity.
+We then averaged the premiums.
 Here is our user profile.

 If you're still looking for some additional help with managing car insurance with teens, here are some additional articles.

 Can my daughter stay on my car insurance policy after I transfer the title of the car to her?

 My daughter is going to be a freshman in college next fall and will be taking her car with her. ...